taham8875/til/Database Systems Design Implementation and Managment/Chapter 11.md

 - Network
 - Application code

+# Indexes and Query Optimization

+An index scan is more efficient than a full table scan because the index data is preordered and the amount of data is usually much smaller.
+Therefore, when performing searches, it is almost always better for the DBMS to use the index to access a table than to scan all rows in a table sequentially.

 # SQL Performance Tuning

 SQL performance tuning is evaluated from the client perspective.
 Therefore, the goal is to illustrate some common practices used to write efficient SQL code.